leedahee/research-analysis/README.md

 # research-analysis
+In order to evaluate internal validity of the code bood we used for a content analysis, we calculated inter-rater reliability (or intra-class reliability)

 ### Identification study
 ##### Units of analysis
 The unit of analysis was the published A&F study, including a PDF document and its supplementary material